BLUE TOP DRIVE-IN ALL RIGHTS RESERVED Copyright1998 - 2016

 In December of 2012 Wendy Johnsen became ill and the Blue Top was closed so that her family could take care of her.
 Sadly she passed away at home on Febuary 9, 2013 at 86 yrs. of age.
 The Blue Top Drive-In is now operated by.

-John Golfis and Dennis Miniuk click on link below for more information
+Mr. John Golfis click on link below for more information

 In the late 70's & 80's a Media blitz was on the way.
 It looked like "Cruising" was making a come back.
 Blue Top was featured in many "Car Magazines" WTTW did a special on their "Wild Chicago" Program.
 WBBM TV did a news special.
 PBS stations were taking an interest too.
 Local papers were doing full color stories.
 An advertising agency from Chicago was renting out the restaurant to film commercials.
 A small film company rented the property for a short film.
 However, sadly the regional economy began to slip in part from the reduction of industrial jobs.
 In the late 90's the local economy was hurt do to choking road projects.
 Energy prices began to rise once more.